ZeroDayArcade/Pong-Homebrew-GBA/README.md

 ![gba-rom-slot-2-ds](https://github.com/ZeroDayArcade/Pong-Homebrew-GBA/assets/141867962/42d1ac2d-b16b-4a32-a57c-e356bfc00b70)
 *ROM loaded from GBA Flashcart in slot-2 on a Nintendo DS*

-Another modern way to play your game is by playing it is with a Retro Gaming Handheld.
+A modern way to play a game you create (and encourage others to play it), is by running it on a retro emulation handheld.
 Any handheld with a GBA emulator should do.
 Here's an example on an Anbernic RG353PS:

 https://github.com/ZeroDayArcade/Pong-Homebrew-GBA/assets/141867962/c2c55b5d-b9f9-40e2-a02d-a4987a0146e7

-This way people can play your game without a flash cartridge, or the need to jailbreak their main console (if you're building for other consoles that don't use flash carts).
-If your emulation console supports connecting to a TV via HDMI or wireless, that is also a great option.
+This way people can play your game without a flash cartridge, or the need to jailbreak their console (if you're building homebrew for consoles that require that).
+If your emulation console supports connecting to a TV via HDMI or wireless, that is also a great option, and allows you to easily play on the big screen.

 # More ZDA Code and Resources:
 **Learn Reverse Engineering, Assembly, Code Injection and More:**